shivambhagat79/Buzz/README.md

 ## Overview

-This is a [Next.js](https://nextjs.org/) project with the following backend tech-stack:
+This is a [Next.js](https://nextjs.org/) project designed using NextUI and tailwind, with the following backend tech-stack:

 - **_MongoDb_** for database
 - **_Express_** for APIs